Food preservation is one of the most talked-about topics in the prepper community and with good reason.

 Types of Long Term Food Storage Containers

-Below is a list of the most popular and effective containers for storing food for the long haul.
+Below is a list of the most popular and effective long term food storage containers:

-Vacuum sealers consist of two components.
-A bag that the food is placed in and a device that both removes all of the air and then seals the end of the bag.
+Vacuum sealers consist primarily of two components: a bag that the food is placed in and a device that both removes the majority of the air and then seals the end of the bag.

 Canning is an older and more traditional way of preserving food at home.

-There are two different kinds of canning.
-Boiling and pressure cooking.
-Which one is used depends on the type of food being stored.
+There are two different kinds of canning: The boiling and pressure cooking canning methods.
+Which one you should use depends on the type of food being stored.

 Simply put, food is placed into glass jars with screw-down lids that are then cooked in a boil or pressure cooker.
 This process kills any microorganisms in the food, drives air out of the jar, and creates an airtight seal.

-Home canning methods generally keep foods good for about one year to a year and a half, although this depends on the food and the recipe used, and storage conditions, canned food can last longer.
+Home canning methods generally keep foods good for about one year to a year and a half.
+Depending on the food, the recipe used, and storage conditions, canned food can last longer.
 Another benefit of using mason jars is that, unlike plastic, they do not absorb odors.

-While that shelf life is decent, canning is used more for saving excess amounts of food produced, say from a large garden, so that it can be consumed months later.
+While that shelf life is decent, canning is used more for saving excess amounts of food produced, say from a large garden, so that it can be consumed months after the harvest.

 Mylar bags are another popular choice when preserving food.
-They do very well in protecting food from air, moisture, and light.
+A mylar bag protects food from moisture, light, and it is an excellent oxygen barrier.

-Often oxygen absorbers are used in conjunction with mylar bags.
-By placing one of these absorbers inside the bag before sealing the remaining oxygen is drastically reduced.
+Often, oxygen absorbers are used in conjunction with mylar bags.
+Remember that air spoils food, so by placing oxygen absorbers inside the bag before sealing, the remaining oxygen is drastically reduced.

-Buckets are a fantastic way to store food in bulk, especially dried foods such as rice, beans, flour, salt, sugar, etc.
+Buckets – usually five-gallon buckets – are a fantastic way to store food in bulk, especially dried foods such as rice, beans, flour, salt, sugar, etc.

 Buckets do well in protecting food against, water, air, and light while also providing an extremely durable container that is hard to puncture.